mauricedb/presentation-buddy/README.md

 ### TypeTextFromFile

 Type some text at the current cursor position of the currently open file.
 The text is read from the file indicated by the path.
 The path is relative to the `.presentation-buddy` folder.

+This takes an optional numerical `delay` setting which can be used to override the default delay between keys.
+This can be useful if you want to slow down the typing speed for a specific instruction.

 Example: